ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 if SERVO5_FUNCTION is 1 (meaning RCPassThru) then channel 5 output will always be equal to channel 5 input.

+.. note:: The servo output will exactly match the RC input source's PWM value.
+RCx_TRIM/_MIN/_MAX and SERVOx_TRIM/_MIN/_MAX has no affect in this mode.

 RCPassThru1 to RCPassThru16
 +++++++++++++++++++++++++++